-Although we are becoming more and more of an industrial center, agriculture still remains the backbone of our community.
-Anything that enables the farmers of this county to produce more and better crops and thus increase their incomes is of benefit to everybody.
-The experiment station is designed to take as much guesswork out of farming as possible.
-Instead of the individual farmer wasting time and money finding out which are the most suitable crops for his land, the experimental farm undertakes this task with experts trained expressly for such a job.
+Clark County Poor Farm / SW Washington Experiment Station Name of Property individual farmer wasting time and money finding out which are the most suitable crops for his land, the experimental farm undertakes this task with experts trained expressly for such a job.
 It is difficult to evaluate the seven experimental farms in this state in terms of dollars and cents but it is the consensus of economists that they are well worthwhile.
 Those in charge of the local station can cite facts and figures indicating that Clark County is profiting from the various phases of the crop experiments constantly being undertaken.
-Clark County is